E-A-N/pixiAsteroidsGame/README.md

-# Ean's Pixi Game
+# A simple Astroid game made with Pixi

-A game built for job interview programming test
+A game built for job a interview programming test